 Throughout the life of a competitive FPS title, developers often continue to expand the game by releasing new maps.
 To give an optimal experience to players, these levels are usually asymmetrical, meaning that both sides of the battlefield are different.
 The objective is to provide the player with a sense of novelty when crossing from one side to another, but this also raises a concern.

-It is necessary to ensure both parts of the level have the same tactical opportunities; otherwise, a team will have an advantage, thus breaking the balance of the game.
-Creating two different sides for a map, while making sure they are fair to both teams is an enormous challenge, and Michael provides us with some information on how this process works:
+It is necessary to ensure both parts of the map have the same tactical opportunities; otherwise, a team will have an advantage, thus breaking the balance of the game.
+Creating two different sides, while making sure they are fair to both teams is an enormous challenge, and Michael provides us with some information on how this process works:

 “It’s definitely a know-how that took us years to develop.
 We have a very detailed level design “bible,” that teaches certain rules relevant to all levels.
 There are tons of things to consider – timing, positions, slides, coop climbs, and best places for each class.
 This is really a topic that deserves its own article.”

-Level design, however, is only one of the parts that creates the experience of the player.
+Level design; however, is only one of the parts that create the experience of the player.
 A developer must pay close attention to the dynamics of the game modes the title offers.

 “Well, some are more fun than others, but it’s a natural process – you have to try different things, some will work, some will not and it depends on the player’s own preferences.
 It’s OK, no one can predict with 100% certainty what will happen.
 We make assumptions based on what our players like and then go ahead and try these ideas.
 One thing we are definitely proud of is our Blitz mode.